ValDelch/DT-SNE/README.md

 # DT-SNE
-Implementation of the DT-SNE algorithm, as used in the paper: "".
+Implementation of the DT-SNE algorithm, as used in the paper: "DT-SNE: t-SNE Discrete Visualizations as Decision Tree Structures."
+Neurocomputing (to appear).

 # Build
 Use